Jahia/provisioning-tutorials/01-personal-api-tokens/README.md

 This [provisioning script](./provisioning.yaml) uses three different commands:

-* `installBundle` to install a Jahia module.
+- `installModule` to install a Jahia module.
-* `startBundle` to start a Jahia module.
+- `startModule` to start a Jahia module.
 This command is useful to pause execution of the script until the module was started, allowing further command using that module to be used in the script.
-  If you didn't need to use the module as part of Jahia provisioning, you could simply use `installBundle` with the `autoStart` parameter.
+  If you didn't need to use the module as part of Jahia provisioning, you could simply use `installModule` with the `autoStart` parameter.
-* `executeScript` to execute a script (groovy or GraphQL).
+- `executeScript` to execute a script (groovy or GraphQL).
 In our example the script is located in a remote location, but we could also execute a script on Jahia filesystem.

 ## Next

-In the next tutorial, we're going to switch to a MariaDB database and import Digitall, [click here](../02-digitall-mariadb/).
+In the next tutorial, we're going to switch to a MariaDB database and import Luxe, [click here](../02-luxe-mariadb/).